• All flights are preceded by a briefing and explanation of glider flight

 • A mile high flight (5280ft aerotow) providing around 60 minutes of flight time

 You’re sure of a warm welcome at this Essex gliding club!
 Based at the tranquil Ridgewell Airfield, hidden in the glorious countryside around the Suffolk/Essex borders, this ‘glider-only’ airfield has a very relaxed ‘family’ feel to the membership.
 That’s why we’re offering the full range of glider experiences here at this Essex club.

-By planning glider flights in this way, this Essex gliding club ensures that all glider students get the most air time possible and consequently, more opportunity to have hands-on experience when you’re up in the air.
-The idea is that you follow the basic lessons for budding pilots learning their craft.
-So the first thing to learn is handling ‘straight and level flight’, followed by turning the glider.
+By planning glider flights in this way, this Essex gliding club ensures that all students get the most air time possible and consequently, more opportunity to have hands-on experience when you’re up in the air.
+This is what these experiences are all about, with the idea being that you follow the same basic lessons as budding pilots learning their craft.
+So the first thing to master is handling ‘straight and level flight’, followed by turning the glider!

 • Wednesdays, Saturdays and Sundays between April and November